Knapsack Optimization-based Schema Linking for LLM-based Text-to-SQL Generation: Knapsack Optimization-based Schema Linking Approach (KaSLA)

 Inspired by this, we develop a knapsack optimization-based schema linking strategy to ensure the inclusion of relevant schema elements while minimizing redundant ones, thus ach ieving optimal schema linking.
 Formally, the optimization objective are defined as follows:

-This formulation aims to maximize the total relevance scores of the linked schema elements.
+This formulation aims to maximize the total relevance scores of the linked schema elements with a total redundancy constraint.
 The constraint ensures that the cumulative redundancy score remains within the upper redundancy tolerance of query $q$.
-To tackle this optimization problem and achieve the optimal linking result, We employ an efficient dynamic programming approach.
-Detailed pseudocode of this dynamic programming algorithm is provided in Algorithm~\ref{sec: Implementation Details} in Appendix.
+To tackle this optimization problem and achieve optimal linking results, we employ an efficient dynamic programming approach.
+The details of this algorithm, as implemented in KaSLA, are presented in Algorithm~\ref{alg: Dynamic Programming-based 0-1 Knapsack Optimization Algorithm}.
+We discuss the complexity analysis of the whole knapsack optimization framework and the inference time cost of each key component in Section~\ref{Complexity Analysis and Inference Time Cost}.